 Bless those who persecute you; bless and do not curse them.
 Rejoice with those who rejoice, weep with those who weep.
 Live in harmony with one another; do not be haughty, but associate with the lowly; never be conceited.
 Repay no one evil for evil, but take thought for what is noble in the sight of all.
 If possible, so far as it depends upon you, live peaceably with all.
 Beloved, never avenge yourselves, but leave it to the wrath of God; for it is written “Vengeance is mine, I will repay, says the Lord.”
 No, “if your enemy is hungry, feed him; if he is thirsty, give him drink; for by so doing you will heap burning coals upon his head.”
 Do not be overcome by evil, but overcome evil with good (Romans 12:9-21).

-Love is very much like an ingredient to spice, or salt, or sweeten our edibles.
+Love is very much like the ingredients to spice and salt, which bring flavor to our edibles.
 Too much or too little of anything spoils the taste and the usability of our food.
 Life, too, requires the proper application of love.
 Love must be served where it is needed and not because it is wanted too much by some.
 We need to use the formula Paul used:

 While we were still helpless, at the right time Christ died for the ungodly.
 Why, one would hardly die for a righteous man—though perhaps for a good man one will dare even to die.
 But God shows his love for us in that while we were yet sinners Christ died for us (Romans 5:6-8).